 One method of tempering both depression and identity loss is to be less isolated.
 This might be a challenge, but there are writers groups in every city, and you can create chat rooms on Skype to discuss ideas, talk shop and rant about whatever is driving you crazy.
 Many people around you will not understand most of your challenges as a writer; other writers will.

 A writer’s health risks are not as acutely visible as explosions and severed limbs – unless the writer is a war correspondent, of course.
 Writers themselves tend to be so absorbed in their work that they don’t notice the chronic, creeping onset of illnesses and injuries.
 But the health risks of being a writer are very real.
 If you take nothing else away from this article, at least take away this one word:

 Yes, and keep moving.
 Move your arms, your shoulders, your legs, your whole body.

 Do you have any stories of your own?
 Have you suffered from any of these conditions, or any others I might have left out?
 Please share your story below.

 Disclaimer: I made light of the risks of being a firefighter or a police officer.
-I no way mean to diminish either the amazing contribution the make to society or the tremendous and very real risks they face every day.
+In no way do I mean to diminish either the amazing contribution they make to society or the tremendous and very real risks they face every day.
 I take my hat off to every one of them.